 So although secure downloads and passwords may stop users arbitrarily downloading documents they have not paid for from your site, they do nothing to prevent someone who has paid for a document then giving it to others for nothing.

-- Document encryption to prevent unauthorized access
+- Document encryption to prevent unauthorized access and lock use to machines

 - Public key technology rather than passwords